A unified quark-nuclear matter equation of state from the cluster virial expansion within the generalized Beth-Uhlenbeck approach: Conclusions

 \section{Conclusions}

-We have demonstrated that a unified quark-nuclear \gls{eos} can be obtained within a cluster expansion for strongly correlated quark matter where the clusters are baryons with spectral properties that are described within the generalized Beth-Uhlenbeck approach by a medium-dependent phase shift.
+We have demonstrated that a unified quark-nuclear \gls{eos} can be obtained within a cluster expansion for strongly correlated quark matter, where the clusters are baryons with spectral properties that are described within the generalized Beth-Uhlenbeck approach by a medium--dependent phase shift.
 As an instructive example we have discussed here the simple and generic model for the phase shift of baryons with a step-up at the effective mass of the baryon describing an on-shell bound state and a step-down located at the mass of the three-quark continuum threshold which models the continuum as an anti-bound state.
 This simple ansatz fulfils the Levinson theorem by construction.
 The quark and baryon interactions are accounted for by the coupling to scalar and vector meson mean fields modelled by density functionals.
 At increasing density and temperature, due to the different medium dependence of quark and baryon masses, the Mott dissociation of baryons occurs and the contributions of nuclear clusters to the thermodynamics vanish.
-It is demonstrated on this simple example that this unified approach to quark-nuclear matter is capable of describing a first order phase transition with a critical endpoint as well as the case of crossover all over.
+It is demonstrated on this simple example that this unified approach to quark-nuclear matter is capable of describing a first-order phase transition with a critical endpoint as well as the case of a crossover-all-over.

 The next step would be to include a larger set of particles like diquarks, mesons and baryons and to include a more sophisticated functional for the quark interaction.
 With a sufficient amount of particles it should be possible to adjust the parameter set in such a way that it follows Lattice QCD calculations at zero density and fulfils known constraints for low temperatures.
+Furthermore, a generalization to arbitrary charge-fraction (isospin-asymmetry) is straightforward and would make the model applicable for astrophysical systems.